Mariah Carey hid pregnant body from hubby Cannon

 "I'm not there, but I'm trying to get there," she said.

-Carey is the latest celebrity to become a spokeswoman for Jenny, following "Dreamgirls" actress and singer Jennifer Hudson and former "Cheers" star Kirstie Alley.
+Carey is the latest celebrity to become a spokeswoman for Jenny, following celebrities such as former "Cheers" star Kirstie Alley.

 "Me and Nick are the same team...we've never been better," she said, explaining that some jokes between the couple were cut from the interview.

-Note: (This story was updated to remove reference to Jennifer Hudson in paragraph 10)